skip to content

 Legal Help

-There is often a lawyer on call at the Magistrates Court called a Duty Solicitor.
-If you appear in court without a lawyer, ask to see the Duty Solicitor.
-If you cannot afford a lawyer, ask the Legal Services Commission about legal aid.
-Call the free Legal Helpline on 1300 366 424.
+There is often a lawyer on call at the Magistrates Court called a duty lawyer.
+If you appear in court without a lawyer, ask to see the duty lawyer.